BOCA RATON PRODUCT LIABILITY LAWYERS

 - Obtain contact information for any witnesses to the injuries caused by the unsafe product.

 - Note all identification information about the product, such as the manufacturer, model number, model name, serial number, place and date of purchase.

 - Do not post information about your injury claim on social media websites or discuss your case with anyone other than your lawyer.

 If you or someone you love has suffered serious injury caused by a defective product, we welcome you to contact our experienced legal team so that we can evaluate your claim and advise you of your rights and options.
 We are committed to helping victims recover the compensation they need to move past injuries, so call us 24/7 at 561-777-7700 or online for a free case review to see how we can help.

 Denture Cream Product Liability Lawsuits And Settlements In Florida Shiner Law Group’s skilled product liability attorneys are taking cases involving injuries from use of denture creams.
 If you used Fixodent or Poligrip and developed subsequent nerve damage, contact our offices today to see if you could be entitled to compensation.
 Denture Creams and Zinc Denture adhesives typically come in the...

-Exploding Phones & E-Cigarettes: Are You Eligible for a Product Liability Claim?
+If you were in an accident start a free chat now!
 Have you been injured by an exploding smartphone or e-cigarette?
 Like many other electronic devices manufactured over the past decade, modern cell phones, laptops, e-cigs, and e-vapes are powered by quick-charging lithium ion batteries which are molded into varying shapes and capacities.
-While the state of most...
+While the state of most modern...